Our Statement on Google’s Delay in Phasing Out Third-Party Cookies

 At Zeotap, this means that we continue to build products that are at the forefront of the cookieless future, even if it arrives a little later than originally expected.
 That includes:

-- our Customer Intelligence Platform, designed to underpin the need to unify, enhance and activate first-party data
+- our Customer Data Platform, designed to underpin the need to unify, enhance and activate first-party data

 - our Universal ID, ID+, which has already formed a key role in the post-cookie world with over 60 European publishers on board to use it to monetise their authenticated inventory